bluewave-labs/crud-test-react-ts/README.md

-# CRUD Test: React + ts + swc
+# CRUD test: Reactjs

-Create a simple CRUD application with Reactjs that implements the models below:
+Create a simple CRUD application with Reactjs & MUI that implements the models below:

 ```
 User {